 - Epidemiologic studies of gene-disease association (Human Genome Epidemiology-separate database in PHGKB).

-- Non-human genomic application studies.
+- Non-human genomics application studies.

 - Case studies.